If you’ve been wondering, “DKIM vs SPF – What’s the difference?” you’ve come to the right place.

 2. Attach the unique DKIM

 This server attaches the DKIM signature to the message’s header whenever an outgoing mail server sends a message.

 Inbound mail servers (or your receiver’s email server) use the DKIM key to decrypt it.
-The message must with the expected values to consider authentic and go through.
+The message must have the expected values to be considered authentic and go through.

-Here’s a more in-depth guide if you use G Suite to send emails.
+Here’s a more in-depth guide for using G Suite to send emails.